 The lust for gold is nothing new nor is it unique to any particular culture.
 In fact, it’s occurred across vast distance.
 It just goes to show that the high value of the precious metal was established long before historical recordings.

-Significant artefacts made of gold can be traced back to pre-800 BCE and even 500 BCE.
+Significant artifacts made of gold can be traced back to pre-800 BCE and even 500 BCE.

 The International Cash Value of Gold